Time to go hiking with the Omega Speedmaster Professional Moonwatch!

 Happy Speedy Tuesday!

 We are all familiar with the legendary Omega Speedmaster Moonwatch and the numerous stories of its NASA-approved durability; however as someone who owns a Speedmaster, rarely do I ever treat it like a proper sports watch.
-It’s a mechanical chronograph, so it’s inherently less impact resistant than many quartz timepieces, and without a screw-down crown, and with the added susceptibility of moisture intrusion due to also having chronograph pushers, I generally keep mine on a leather strap and grab my Garmin Forerunner or an inexpensive Seiko whenever I know that I am going to be doing something highly active (or aquatic).
+It’s a mechanical chronograph, so it’s inherently less impact-resistant than many quartz timepieces, and without a screw-down crown, along with with the added susceptibility of moisture intrusion due to also having chronograph pushers, I generally keep mine on a leather strap and grab my Garmin Forerunner or an inexpensive Seiko whenever I know that I am going to be doing something highly active (or aquatic).

 By no means do I baby my Omega Speedmaster; however given that I own roughly a dozen other watches that would be less expensive to replace and significantly more difficult for me to irreparably damage, rarely do I wear my Speedmaster for anything remotely active – which is a shame.
 So, for a change of pace, I decided to wear my Moonwatch hiking.